 Certified Personnel: Unless an employee is granted leave, failure to complete and document required professional development, including but not limited to active shooter training, prior to and during the academic year may be reflected in the employee’s evaluation and may result in disciplinary action.

+All certified employees shall complete at least one (1) hour of each of the following trainings within twelve (12) months of initial hire and at least once every four (4) years thereafter: active shooter training, child abuse, suicide prevention, and seizure disorder.
+The District shall implement the professional development training from the Kentucky Department of Education.
 03.19

-Classified Personnel: The Superintendent shall develop and implement a program for continuing training for selected classified personnel.
+Classified Personnel: The Superintendent may develop and implement a program for continuing training for selected classified personnel.
 Unless an employee is granted leave, failure to complete and document required training, including but not limited to active shooter training, prior to and during the academic year may be reflected in the employee’s evaluation and may result in disciplinary action.
 03.29

 District Training